What Are Qualified Charitable Distributions?

 Can I make a distribution or gift to my donor advised fund?

-No, QCDs are prohibited to give to a donor advised fund.
+No, QCDs are prohibited from being given to a donor advised fund.

-Can I direct a QCD to my fund at the Foundation?
+Can I direct a QCD to my fund at the Community Foundation?

-While donor advised funds are not eligible recipients for QCD funds, many types of charitable funds are, including Field of Interest and Designated funds.
+While donor advised funds are not eligible recipients for QCD funds, many types of charitable funds are, including Field of Interest, Designated funds, and Scholarship funds.

 Can I make a QCD even if I am not required to take an RMD?